 - Are assessed regularly to monitor progress and identify areas of additional need.

 Meet the Inclusion Team!

-- Termly SEND data analysis across both schools to monitor the progress and attainment of children with additional needs.
+- Termly evaluative and comparative SEND data analysis across both schools to monitor the progress and attainment of all children with additional needs.

-- Work sampling and class observations across both schools to ensure quality of provision.
+- Work sampling and SEND class observations across both schools to ensure quality of provision.